📊 Category Deep Dive · Large Cap Funds

 What Are Large Cap Funds?

-• More liquid — easier to buy and sell even in bad markets
+• Highly liquid — easy to buy and sell even during market stress

-• Direct beneficiaries of India's long-term economic growth
+• Broad beneficiaries of India's long-term economic and corporate earnings growth

 ⚠️ Key Risks to Know

-• Returns may lag mid and small cap funds in strong bull markets
+• Returns can lag mid and small cap funds significantly during strong bull markets

-• Requires minimum 5-year horizon to ride out market cycles
+• Requires a minimum 5-year horizon to meaningfully ride out market cycles

-• Investors who want exposure to India's biggest blue chip companies
+• Investors who want exposure to India's biggest and most liquid businesses

-• Anyone already holding a Nifty 50 index fund — significant overlap
+• Investors who already hold a Nifty 50 or Nifty 100 index fund — large portfolio overlap

 Common Questions